cabinetoffice/GCGS-Central-Digital-Platform/Frontend/CO.CDP.OrganisationApp/Pages/PrivacyNotice.en.md

 * to request that your personal data are erased if there is no longer a justification for them to be processed
 * in certain circumstances (for example, where accuracy is contested) to request that the processing of your personal data is restricted

+In relation to contacting authority users accessing the SoW Tool, you have a right to object to the processing of your personal data.

 ## International transfers

 All personal and sensitive data collected by FTS is shared with Amazon Web Services (AWS) and is stored in the UK.
 Data collected by Google Analytics may be transferred outside the [European Economic Area (EEA)](https://www.gov.uk/eu-eea) for processing.